mayaradaher/michelin-app/README.md

 * <span style="font-weight: normal;">**Design and Responsiveness:** CSS makes up 10% of the code, reflecting a significant investment in the app’s design and responsiveness.

-* <span style="font-weight: normal;">**Advanced Search:** The app includes a Search bar where users can look up restaurants by address.
-The search functionality is enhanced by using SentenceTransformer's multi-qa-mpnet-base-dot-v1 model.

 * <span style="font-weight: normal;">**Enhanced Dataset:** The dataset has been enriched with restaurant photos obtained through web scraping, offering a more visual experience.